manuel-sam/Kultra-Mega-Stores-SQL-Analysis/README.md

 ```
 ![](https://github.com/manuel-sam/Kultra-Mega-Stores-SQL-Analysis/blob/main/10.%20Customers%20with%20Returned%20Items.png)

+## Question 11: Did the company appropriately spend shipping costs based on Order Priority?

+Based on the analysis of Kultra Mega Stores’ shipping methods and order priorities, it’s clear that there was a mismatch between how orders were prioritized and how they were shipped.
+Specifically, Express Air, which is the fastest and most expensive shipping method, was often used for orders marked with Low or Medium priority.
+This is concerning because those orders did not demand urgent delivery, yet they attracted significantly higher shipping costs.

+A specific example of this can be seen in Order_ID 19583, placed by a consumer customer named Michael Johnson.
+The order was marked with Low Priority but was shipped via Express Air, incurring a high shipping cost of ₦89,980.
+There was no urgent need based on the priority tag, making this an inefficient logistics decision.

+On the other hand, Delivery Truck, considered the most economical but slowest shipping method, turned out to have the highest overall cost.
+This may be due to volume, but it also points to a possible overuse or poor alignment with actual order needs.
+If the goal was to save cost on non-urgent deliveries, the execution didn’t fully align with that strategy.

+To summarize, the data showed that shipping choices were not consistently aligned with the stated order priorities.
+Express Air should have been reserved for critical or high-priority orders only, but in practice, it was used more broadly.
+If KMS wants to manage costs better, especially in a competitive retail space, it should review its shipping policies and ensure logistics decisions reflect the actual urgency of each order.

 ### Findings:
 Express Air was used even for low-priority orders, which led to cost inefficiency.
 Delivery Truck, though slower, had the highest total cost—indicating possible overuse or misalignment with priority.